 - Biological samples are being collected on BH patients

-Research studies that do not meet these two criteria are known as “non-covered studies”.
+Research studies that do not meet these two criteria are known as “non-covered studies."
 These are studies conducted by a PI who is not a BUMG faculty physician.

 The University of Arizona IRB reviews all University-affiliated research activity at Banner's hospitals (BUMC-Tucson, South, and Phoenix campuses) or clinics.
-In addition, all access by UA affiliated faculty, staff, or students to Banner facilities, patients, services, staff, resources as a clinical provider, or access to health records requires a Determination of IRB approval or IRB approval AND Banner approval before the activity may begin.
+In addition, all access by UA affiliated faculty, staff, or students to Banner facilities, patients, services, staff, resources as a clinical provider, or access to health records requires a Determination of Human Research approval or IRB approval AND Banner approval before the activity may begin.
 Multiple processes exist depending on the type of activity proposed as outlined below.

 To conduct research at Banner Health covered sites:

 - Submit to the UAHS Research Administration Research Intake Application (RIA).
-Additional resources and information on clinical trials, payor coverage analysis, CT.gov requirements, and contracting is also available from UAHS Research Administration.
+Additional resources and information on clinical trials, coverage analysis, CT.gov requirements, and contracting is also available from UAHS Research Administration.

 - UAHS Research Administration will review RIA applications for completeness of information.
 Fully completed RIA's are submitted to BH Research Operations for feasibility review and approval.

 - Be sure to use the required University of Arizona/Banner Health Medical Consent Form.